 Unfortunately, much of the industry is facing challenges acquiring these skills because it is often perceived as quite conservative.
 This is particularly the case among younger workers who insurers seek to recruit as a large portion of their workforce approaches retirement7 (figure 3).
 Compounding this challenge is fierce competition to attract and retain these same competencies within the broader financial services community and across many other, seemingly more alluring industries.

-Tactics: To attract the skill sets necessary for product development modernisation, insurers should find ways to vastly elevate their appeal to make a career in insurance more relevant and attractive to innovative and tech-savvy individuals.
+Tactics: To attract the skill sets necessary for product development modernization, insurers should find ways to vastly elevate their appeal to make a career in insurance more relevant and attractive to innovative and tech-savvy individuals.

-One insurance leader suggested, “In acquiring innovative skill sets, you need to think about it in terms of, How do I become the greatest place in the world to work,what’s my value proposition to talent and how do I enable them to have a great career and be successful?”
+One insurance leader suggested, “In acquiring innovative skill sets, you need to think about it in terms of, How do I become the greatest place in the world to work, what’s my value proposition to talent, and how do I enable them to have a great career and be successful?”

 Location may be key as well.
 One of the insurance leaders lamented that “an office with a view of cornfields in a rural region would likely not attract innovative thinkers who may be more enticed by fast-paced, dynamic environments.”
-An insurance ratings analyst agreed: “A company may be headquartered in a rural area or a suburb, but they may still need to set up an office in an urban centre to attract people with the right backgrounds.
+An insurance ratings analyst agreed: “A company may be headquartered in a rural area or a suburb, but they may still need to set up an office in an urban center to attract people with the right backgrounds.
 Insurers should ask themselves, Where will it be easiest to recruit those skill sets?”

 Friction—Dearth of client touchpoints: For decades, cultivating strong client relationships has been challenging for most insurers, given that an insurer’s opportunity to connect with a client only appeared at the point of sale, during annual renewals, or in the claims process.
 And, let’s face it, many small business owners may view connecting with their insurance representatives as necessary but not exactly appealing, much like going to the dentist.
 Given this reality, transitioning from product focus to client-centricity will likely be difficult to achieve without having more meaningful and frequent interactions with customers.

 Tactics: Insurers can potentially use growth in digital connectivity as a gateway to becoming more relevant in the everyday lives of their policyholders.
 The Internet of Things (IoT) will potentially shift products from focusing on cleaning up after disruptions to forestalling those disruptions before they happen.
-IoT-based data, carefully gathered and analysed, could help insurers evolve from a defensive posture—spreading risk among policyholders and compensating them for losses—to an offensive posture: helping policyholders prevent losses and avoid claims in the first place.8
+IoT-based data, carefully gathered and analyzed, could help insurers evolve from a defensive posture—spreading risk among policyholders and compensating them for losses—to an offensive posture: helping policyholders prevent losses and avoid claims in the first place.8

 This target state would embrace a combination of many, if not all, of the friction-busting tactics.
 It will not be a destination, but an ongoing journey.
 In the future paradigm, insurers could deliver: